ravichas/AMPL-Tutorial/README.md

 ## 1. Data Collection and creating Machine-Learning ready datasets:

-The data that we collect for modeling is small-molecule/drug binding data.
+The data that we gather for modeling is small-molecule/drug binding data.
 The following links will introduce some of the concepts and outcome measures related to this topic:
 * https://en.wikipedia.org/wiki/IC50
 * https://bpspubs.onlinelibrary.wiley.com/doi/pdfdirect/10.1111/j.1476-5381.2009.00604.x

-For the tutorials, we will use the small-molecule data obtained from ChEMBL (https://www.ebi.ac.uk/chembl/), Drug Target Commons (DTC; https://drugtargetcommons.fimm.fi/) and Excape-DB (https://solr.ideaconsult.net/search/excape/).
+For the tutorials, we will use the small-molecule binding data obtained from either one of the following resources, ChEMBL (https://www.ebi.ac.uk/chembl/), Drug Target Commons (DTC; https://drugtargetcommons.fimm.fi/) and Excape-DB (https://solr.ideaconsult.net/search/excape/).

 ### Single target focussed data
 * ChEMBL & Escape-DB: It is easy to download from the DB websites
 * Drug Target Commons (DTC): Please see below <br>
-   * Some of the DTC target related information (ex Target: CYP3A4) will be big (> 46K compounds and ~ 16 MB) and sometimes in DTC downloading this data will take a long time.
+   * Some of the DTC target related information (ex Target: CYP3A4) will be big (> 46K compounds and ~ 16 MB) and downloading large datasets will take a long time.
      If that happens, the best option would be to download the whole DTC dataset (~ 2 GB) and extract the target of your interest from the master file.
 Here are the steps:

          * Visit DTC site, https://drugtargetcommons.fimm.fi/